Drk01/Angular-Redux-implementation-example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

+This project is a simple counter application that uses 3 components which modify the state using math operations and a reset option.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.